pyroscope/pyrocore/docs/setup.rst

     pyroadmin --create-config

-Note that you can delete anything you don't want changed, since the defaults are *always* loaded first.
+Note that you can delete any defult setting from ``config.ini`` that you don't want changed.
+These defaults are *always* loaded before your own settings, from a copy the software keeps and updates.

-Deleting unchanged defaults has the advantage that on software updates, you'll automatically get the newer version of settings, if they're updated.
+Deleting unchanged defaults has the advantage that on software updates, you'll automatically get the newer version of settings, as soon as they're updated.
+The created ``config.ini.default`` file is just for reference, and will be overwritten on updates.

 If you need several distinct configuration sets, just add the ``--config-dir`` option to commands like so: